Lypsilonx/Game-of-Intrigue/data.typ

   "Asset": "Worth [X]",
-  "Influence": "Must be accepted in a trade.", "Favour": "Announce to force the [C] player to trade with you.", "Hook": "Announce to force the [C] player to vote for the same person as you.", "Threat": "Announce to force the [C] player not vote.", "Secret": "Announce to make the [C] player loose 1 Standing.", "Testimony": "When announced you are immune to social cards with less or equal value."
+  "Influence": "Must be accepted in a trade.", "Favour": "Announce to force the [C] player to trade with you.", "Hook": "Announce to force the [C] player to vote like you.", "Threat": "Announce to force the [C] player not vote.", "Secret": "Announce to make the [C] player loose 1 Standing.", "Testimony": "When announced you are immune to social cards with less or equal value."